Cheek Reduction Sydney (Buccal Fat Pad Reduction)

 - Not covered by private health insurance or medicare

 - Day procedure only

 - Cosmetic elective procedure

-If the procedure is performed in isolation the incisions are made inside the mouth so that there is no visible scar.
+If the procedure is performed in isolation, the incisions are made inside the mouth so that there is no visible scar.
 Some patients do choose to combine a buccal fat pad reduction with a second surgery such as a facelift but this will be different for all patients.

 The buccal fat pad is a large unit with mass in the temple region, the cheek region and the pterygoid region (back of the upper jaw).
 There is no need to remove the entire buccal fat pad and it is the cheek region that is most frequently reduced.
 We always warn patients about total removal as it will slim the face, but a decade later can lead to a very gaunt and unhealthy appearance.
 This means the procedure is not for everyone and results can vary.
-Remember, you have to live with your face for the rest of your live and all fat is not “bad fat”.
+Remember, you have to live with your face for the rest of your life and all fat is not “bad fat”.

 What happens at the first consultation?

 Cosmetic surgery is a personal decision and one that every man and woman has their own reasons for making.
 During your first consultation, Dr Norris will focus on what you hope to achieve from the procedure and what you want your face to look like.
 After this, he will evaluate your face by assessing your skin tone, condition of skin laxity around the cheeks, and the amount of fatty tissue.
 He will also photograph you for your medical records.
 Patients who have thinner fat pads aren’t always good candidates for this procedure as it can make them look older instead of younger.

 Dr Norris will discuss how the cheek reduction surgery is performed, and where the scar will be placed.
 You will then be provided with a detailed quotation which outlines your options for surgery.
 If you decide to proceed with cheek reduction, Dr Norris will see you again at a second consultation.